Boatmen of Thessaloniki: Bombings in Thessaloniki

+In 1900, the group had rented a shop across the Ottoman Bank in Thessaloniki and dug a tunnel to it, which was completed by 1903.
 On April 28, 1903, a member of the group, Pavel Shatev, used dynamite to blow up the French ship "Guadalquivir" which was leaving the Thessaloniki harbor.
 He left the ship together with the other passengers by lifeboat but was caught later by the Ottoman police at the Skopje train station due to a description by a boat crew member.
 The same night, other group bombers: Dimitar Mechev, Iliya Trachkov, and Milan Arsov, struck the railway between Thessaloniki and Constantinople, causing damage to the locomotive and some of the cars of a passing train without wounding any passengers.

 The next day, the signal to begin the large raid in Thessaloniki was given by Kostadin Kirkov who used explosives to shut off the electricity and water supply systems of the city.
 Yordan Popyordanov (Orceto) blew up the building of an Ottoman Bank office, under which the "gemidzhii" had previously dug a tunnel.
 Milan Arsov exploded a bomb at the Alhambra Theater.
 The same night, Kostadin Kirkov, Iliya Trachkov and Vladimir Pingov detonated bombs in different parts of the city.
 Dimitar Mechev and Iliya Trachkov failed to blast the reservoir of a gas-producing plant.
 They were later killed in their quarters during a shoot-out with army and gendarmerie forces, against which Mechev and Trachkov used more than 60 bombs.
 Pingov was shot dead in an attempt to set fire to the Bosh-nyak Inn.

 Yordan Popyordanov was killed on April 30 in a shoot-out with the army.
 In May, Kostadin Kirkov was killed by a sentry while trying to blow up a postal office.
 Right before being caught, Tsvetko Traykov, whose mission was to kill the local governor (vali), killed himself by setting off a bomb and then sitting on it.